 Summer Kitchen Cottage

 This building was the original cooking kitchen for the tavern.
 It now houses a queen bed and bathroom with spa shower upstairs and a kitchenette and living room downstairs.
 The full size pullout can accommodate up to 2 additional persons.
+This is the only building that can accomodate children under the age of 12.
+Babysitting is available for an additional fee.
 The cottage has a working wood stove fireplace that can be used during the burning season.
 Due to the firewood quarantine in Virginia, customers who wish to use the wood stove must provide their own certified pest-free wood.

 Tavern Keeper's Suite